 A daily schedule isn’t just valuable to a patient dealing with memory loss and dementia – the people providing care and assisting the patient benefit from a regular agenda as well.
 The task of caring can include everything from daily duties with helping a loved one take medicine, eat, get dressed, etc. to more administrative jobs like scheduling appointments, refilling prescriptions, organizing transportation, buying supplies, and talking to insurance providers.
 A routine plan for the day helps carers designate times to execute tasks outside of hands-on care, in windows when their loved one is napping, for example.

-In addition, a structured schedule provides more opportunity for meaningful time caregivers can spend with their loved one outside of caregiving duties.
+In addition, a structured schedule provides more opportunities for meaningful time caregivers can spend with their loved ones outside of caregiving duties.
 Instead of constantly leading roles of carer and patient, family caregivers especially need to be able to continue to embrace the roles of child and parent.
 A predetermined list for daily activities and times can open up new windows for engaging, familial contact that is meaningful and healing.

 Irreversible.
 Incurable.
 Hopeless.
 These stark words do not need to describe you or your loved one’s experience with Alzheimer’s or dementia.
 By incorporating “pre-dementia” routines, balancing generous rest with activity, and sticking to it, a regular schedule can significantly transform the day to day living of someone with Alzheimer’s or dementia.